 Energy trader Vitol expects 2022 oil demand to outpace pre-COVID levels

 "Twelve months ago, the worst horrors of COVID appeared to be over.
-As life in many societies began to get back to normal, so oil demand rebounded, with all products apart from jet fuel seeing strong growth," CEO Russell Hardy said.
+As life in many societies began to get back to normal, so oil demand rebounded, with all products apart from jet fuel seeing strong growth," CEO Russell Hardy said in a statement on the group's 2021 results.

 "Whilst we anticipate oil demand falling in the long term, demand is likely to continue to grow for the next decade.
 Given limited investment in production, we expect a 'demand gap' to widen over the next few years," he said.